-One of the oldest and most common ways of storing information is text, used for thousands of years to record data long before the existence of Microsoft Excel or databases.
-And to this day, most information in any given organization exists in some form of text document, such as emails, Google documents or even post-its on the wall.
+One of the oldest and most common ways of storing information is text.
+Humans have used text for thousands of years to record data long before the existence of Microsoft Excel or databases.
+Today, most information in an organization exists as text documents, such as emails, Google documents or even post-its on the wall.
 That’s where NLP, or natural language processing, comes into play.

 So How Does NLP Work? (we break it down)

 The first step involved in an NLP process is phrase segmentation.
-Specifically, the phrase is broken down into sections, typically using full stops or commas.
+Specifically, NLP breaks the phrase down into sections, typically using full stops or commas.

-After that comes tokenization, which is a fancy way of saying that we are going to “define the unit of the language.”
-In the case of the English language, that means a word that can be easily separated because it is contained between spaces.
-Then comes a first-grade refresher — deciding what type of word — verbs, nouns or adjectives — we are talking about.
-This can be done easily for certain words such as ‘car’ but might need some context in other cases in which a word could have multiple meanings such as ‘bitter’ or ‘fair.’
+After that comes tokenization, which is a fancy way of saying that we are going to “define the unit of the language”.
+In the case of English, that means a word that can be easily separated because it is contained between spaces.
+Then comes a first-grade refresher: deciding what type of word — verbs, nouns or adjectives — we are talking about.
+Tokenization does this easily for certain words such as car.
+However, it might need context when a word has multiple meanings such as bitter or fair.

 The final step of the NLP funnel is coreference resolution, which aims to understand pronouns.
 While humans can determine through context to which noun the pronoun refers, it becomes trickier for a computer.

 NLP is a branch of data science that uses a series of steps to segment and extract information from text and speech.
-It aims to solve limitations in software that understand only formal or “structured data.”
-Text or language is ‘unstructured,’ so converting into ‘structured’ would allow us to convert a collection of information stored in this way into actionable insights.
+It aims to solve limitations in software that understand only formal or structured data.
+Text or language is ‘unstructured,’ so converting into ‘structured’ allows us to convert a collection of information into actionable insights.
 And it’s becoming a valuable tool in SEM.

-The SEM industry is flooded with tools that use NLP at some level for such functions as keyword expansion, search query analysis, predictive search, and speech search engines.
+NLP tools are flooding the SEM industry for such functions as keyword expansion, search query analysis, predictive search, and voice search.
 And this is just the beginning of its many use cases.
-And going forward, it will be leveraged in new and innovative ways, further bridging the gap between human language and computer data.
+Going forward, we will leverage NLP in new, innovative ways, further bridging the gap between human language and computer data.